 Visiting Malbork Castle is like traveling back in time, more so than other castles because of its sheer scale.
 You literally feel like you’re stepping into a Medieval town.

-It was built by knights of the Teutonic Order, a German Roman Catholic religious order of crusaders, in the 13th century.
+It was built by knights of the Teutonic Order, a German Catholic religious order of crusaders, in the 13th century.
 If you’ve read my blog before, you probably know that I’m a castle lover—as big as they come.
 So, of course, I have visited the largest castle in the world several times.

 Located within easy distance of Gdansk, Malbork Castle is one of the top attractions in northern Poland.
 So, let’s take a quick look at how to get there, the best time to visit, and what you can expect.